ollewelin/Raspberry-pi-QT-GUI-with-DS18B20-temperature-sensor-and-PID-controller/README.md

 ### Install tinytuya

-Tinytuya don't use Cloud connection to you tuya device tinytuya connect directly localy to your tuya device (In my case Lyfco Heatpump HP050-DC-W)
+Tinytuya don't use Cloud connection to you tuya device.

+"tinytuya" connect directly localy to your tuya device (In my case Lyfco Heatpump HP050-DC-W)

 Related links